abuicke/tarot/qabalah/sephiroth/Malkuth.md

 ### Footnotes

-1. See Princess of Disks
+1. "This card is in fact a hieroglyph of the cycle of regeneration."